redbubble/buildkite-signed-pipeline/README.md

+> [!IMPORTANT]
+> Signed pipelines functionality has been built into the Buildkite agent itself making this utility unnecessary.
+For more information, see the documentation on [Signed pipelines](https://buildkite.com/docs/agent/v3/signed-pipelines).
+This repo will be archived.

 # buildkite-signed-pipeline

 This is a tool that adds some extra security guarantees around Buildkite's jobs.
 Buildkite [security best practices](https://buildkite.com/docs/agent/v3/securing) suggest using `--no-command-eval` which will only allow local scripts in a checked out repository to be run, preventing arbitrary commands being injected by an intermediary.